STATS-432Sp2017/Syllabus/README.md

 ## Solutions

-Note that some of the problems that are assigned are similar or identical to those assigned in previous years by me or other instructors for this or other courses.
+Some of the problems that are assigned are similar or identical to those assigned in previous years by me or other instructors for this or other courses.
 Using proofs or code from anywhere other than the textbooks (with attribution), this year's course notes (with attribution), or the course website is not only considered cheating
 (as described above), it is easily detectable cheating.
 Such behavior is strictly forbidden.

 # Schedule